 The APA reference style (named after the American Psychological Association) goes back to the late 1920s, when a group of scholars from the fields of Psychology, Anthropology and Business Management met in order to set up a system for giving references.
 Today, APA is used within the Social Sciences, as well as within other academic fields.

 The comprehensive guide to the APA reference style is the sixth edition of the Publication Manual of the American Psychological Association (2009).
+A new edition (the seventh edition) will be published in October, 2019.

 APA is an author-date reference style, which means that in-text references are given within parentheses.

 Here, we give basic information about APA referencing.
-For more detailed information, see the Publication Manual of the American Psychological Association (2009) or the APA online resources listed below.
+For more detailed information, see the Publication Manual of the American Psychological Association (2009) or the online APA resources listed below.
 Note that APA provides good online resources, both for beginners and for more advanced APA users.

 AWELU information about APA